Aims of the Network

 - To empower individuals within their neighbourhoods and communities by providing an environment to voice their opinions and contribute to a dialogue on health inequalities

-- To highlight health inequalities through a variety of media and work towards reducing these inequalities
+- To highlight health inequalities through a variety of mediums and work towards reducing these inequalities

 - HERON is related a number of research studies being conducted at King’s College London that investigate health inequalities, including the South East London Community Health (SELCoH) Study and the Tackling Inequalities and Discrimination Experiences in Health Services (TIDES) Study

 - HERON supports a variety of projects that highlight health inequalities using different forms of media, such as art, photography, performance and podcasting

 - HERON hosts conferences, seminars, public talks and other events to talk about health inequalities with a variety of stakeholders

 - What are the main factors that cause inequalities in health and health service use?